Spherical higher order Fourier analysis over finite fields I: equidistribution for nilsequences: The main equidistribution theorem

 In order to illustrate the idea for the proof of Theorem \ref{1:sLei}, we present an outline of the proof of Corollary \ref{1:sweyl} (which is a special case of Theorem \ref{1:sLei}).
+Assume for simplicity that $g$ is $p$-periodic.
 Suppose we have proven Corollary \ref{1:sweyl} for the case $s-1$.
 Denote $\Omega=V(M)$.
 Assume on the contrary that

 Taking squares on both sides and under a change of variables, we have that

 By the Funibi's Theorem (Proposition \ref{1:ctsp} or Theorem \ref{1:ct}), we have that

 where the cardinality of the sets $\Omega\cap (\Omega-h), h\in\V$ are comparable with each other.
 By the Pigeonhole Principle, for ``many" $h\in\V$, we have that